d-fine/Dataland/dataland-automated-qa-service/README.md

 # Setup IntelliJ

-To make this subproject compatible with IntelliJ, there are a few steps to take:
+To make this subproject compatible with IntelliJ, there are a few steps to do:
 - Install the Jetbrains Python plugin for IntelliJ
 - Using `Ctrl + Shift + Alt + S` add the subproject as a submodule.
-Select a python interpreter and set up a venv.
+Select a python interpreter and setup a venv.
 - Before applying the changes, in the dependencies tab, also select your created Python interpreter.
 - Install the requirements listed in `./requirements.txt`.
 There should be an interactive banner when you open the file.